Masonic chairs are an art form unto themselves.

-These Worshipful Master chairs have no lumbar support, no tilt mechanisms, no levers and most have very little padding.
-They don't roll on wheels, no have extendable arms or mesh seats or backs to keep you cool.
+These Masonic chairs have no lumbar support, no tilt mechanisms, no levers and most have very little padding.
+They don't roll on wheels, nor do they have extendable arms, mesh seats or backs to keep you cool.

-The difference between a successful businessman's empty chair and an empty Master's chair is that the Master's chair is symbolic of the Master's duties and loyalty to his lodge and its members.
+The Master's chair is symbolic of the Master's duties and loyalty to his lodge and its members.

 The Pre-Revolutionary Masonic Worshipful Master's chair, below was built by cabinet maker, Benjamin Bucktrout of Williamsburg, Virgina between 1766 and 1777.

 It is over 200 years old and is made of mahogany with black walnut and has rocaille ornamentation and its original leather seat.

 Close up of the back of the chair.